OSSSC-edu/supply-chain.github.io/SEC-web-trust.md

   - We can see the number of endorsments the key has!
   - We can see in the form of `!` or `-` if the key is verified or not respectively
 - In order to confer trust, we need to edit the key:
   - `gpg --edit-key <ourkey>` opens an interactive gpg session for the given key.
-In the picture we can see the keyID, the trust (ultimate, because we created it!) on the key and its validity!
+In the picture we can see the keyID (part of the fingerprint), the trust (ultimate, because we created it!) on the key and its validity!
   - `gpg> trust` command will allows us to specify the trust for this user/key

   ![](./img/trust-gpg-keys.png)